Over the Moon (2020 film): Production

-On September 26, 2017, Pearl Studio hired Audrey Wells to write the script for the film called Over the Moon, which was based on an idea by Janet Yang about a retelling of the classic Chinese myth.
+On September 26, 2017, Pearl Studio (then known as Oriental DreamWorks) hired Audrey Wells to write the script for the film called Over the Moon, which was based on an idea by Janet Yang to retell the classic Chinese myth of Chang'e, a goddess on the Moon, through the story of a young girl who wished to prove her existence.
 On February 6, 2018, Netflix acquired distribution rights to the film and Glen Keane was set to direct.
-However, during this, Audrey Wells died in 2018.
+Audrey Wells died in 2018.
 The film was dedicated in Audrey Wells' memory.

+Janet Yang conceptualized the films story as a modern retelling of the Chang'e myth, on which Wells based the screenplay; after Wells' death in 2018, additional screenplay material was provided by Alice Wu and Jennifer Yee McDevitt.
+Keane, a veteran animator from Walt Disney Animation Studios, made his feature directorial debut with Over the Moon, and took a research trip to Shanghai in order to accurately depict Chinese culture for the film.
+Although initially written as a non-musical, Keane thought of using music to advance the film's story, for which he hired three Broadway musical composers to write Over the Moons original songs, and midway through production, Keane's former Disney collaborator John Kahrs was recruited as co-director.
+Staunchly dedicated to the film's production, Keane later stated that "I've never worked on a film that I'm more proud of".

 While studios like Walt Disney Pictures and Pixar have become known to use groups of people known as the Braintrust and Story Trust to help with the script, Keane said that "Creative decisions here aren’t made by committee".
+Steven MacLeod, a storyboad artist for DreamWorks Animation, served as the film's head of story.

 The city of Lunaria was inspired by the cover of Pink Floyd's album The Dark Side of the Moon and the paintings of Joan Miró.
 Animation was provided by Pearl Studio and Sony Pictures Imageworks, and required 120 animators.

 Steven Price was confirmed to be the film's composer while new original songs are being handled by Christopher Curtis (from Chaplin: The Musical), Marjorie Duffield and Helen Park (from KPOP the Musical).

 The cast was announced in June 2020.